Mock election: For educational purposes

-Secondary schools sometimes organize mock elections to introduce young people to the concept of elections before they have reached their voting age.
-The elections aim to give the participants an understanding of democracy, the role of government and parliament.
-The experience helps encourage future young voters to cast a ballot.
-They can have real or fake candidates depending on the school and what the mock election is for.
+Schools sometimes organize mock elections to introduce young people to the concept of elections before they have reached their voting age.
+The elections aim to give the participants an understanding of democracy and politics, and encourage future young voters to cast a ballot.
+Mock elections are frequently held during an actual election.
+They can have real or fake candidates depending on the school and the purpose of the mock election.